 "I was able to get hands-on experience on a number of instruments: Fourier Transform Infrared spectroscopy, Raman spectroscopy, Atomic force microscope, and Scanning electron microscope throughout the summer.
 My ability to work independently and solve my own problems was challenged.
 From this I have learned how to conduct research more effectively.
 This internship has allowed me to experience the work environment in a nanomaterial research lab with highly respected and talented researchers." - Undergraduate student Denzel Martin, from Sai Ghosh's lab (2016)

 "Working at NASA Ames has given me a deeper appreciation for the genealogy of scientific discovery.
-Although each discovery occurs because of new ideas, research as a whole builds upon the hard work of previous scientists.
+Although each discovery occurs because of new ideas, research builds upon the hard work of previous scientists.
 Every day, I am excited to go into the lab and contribute to our societal body of knowledge." - Graduate student A'Lester Allen, from Jin Zhang's lab (2016)

 "Working this summer at NASA Ames Research Center with Dr. Jing Li has been the highlight of the year.
 The thing that NASA does better than any other organization on Earth is inspire people and make them believe in seemingly impossible goals can be accomplished.
 Working with such a great team on research that will make a difference is not only inspiring, but motivating.
 I'm looking forward to working with NASA as I incorporate my summer project into my PhD dissertation and hope to inspire future scientists the way NASA has inspired me." - Graduate student Zach Petrek, from Tao Ye's lab (2017)